 The Physical Review Fluids website provides good examples of a 'minimalistic' graphical abstract approach.
 Elsevier provides instructions and multiple examples of a more complex approach to the graphical abstract.
-Either style can be accepted as an EM graphical abstract.
+Either style can be accepted as an EM graphical abstract, but the minimal style is preferred.
+Table of Contents